stat_peaks finds at which x positions the global y maximun or local

 by displacing them.
 To discard overlapping labels use check_overlap =

-By default the labels are character values suitable to be plotted as is, but
+By default the labels are character values ready to be added as is, but

 be also easily obtained.